logikum/business-objects-doc/contents/data-access/editable/create.md

 SampleEditableDao.prototype.create = function(connection) {
   // do something using connection...
-  // ...that produces the 'result' object return result;
+  // ...that produces the 'data' object return data;
 };
 ```